-Clause 15 seeks to create the offence of computer-related fraud and would carry a fine of one million dollars and five years' imprisonment on summary conviction or a fine of two million dollars and ten years' imprisonment on conviction on indictment.
+Clause 14 seeks to create the offence of computer-related fraud which causes loss of, or damage to property and would carry a fine of one million dollars and five years' imprisonment on summary conviction or a fine of two million dollars and ten years' imprisonment on conviction on indictment.

-Clause 16 seeks to create the offence of identity theft through the use of a computer system which would carry a fine of three hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.
+Clause 15 seeks to create the offence of identity theft through the use of a computer system which would carry a fine of three hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.